State-specific protein-ligand complex structure prediction with a multi-scale deep generative model: Computational details

-All protein structure alignments and TM-Score calculations are performed using TMAlign~\cite{zhang2005tm}.
-All reported TM-Scores are normalized by the chain length of the reference PDB structure.
-The per-residue all-atom lDDT score is computed using OpenStructure~\cite{biasini2013openstructure}; the lDDT-BS score is then computed by averaging the per-residue scores for ligand binding site residues with a cutoff of $\SI{4.0}{\angstrom}$ as used in CAMEO~\cite{robin2021continuous}.
+All protein structure alignments and TM-score calculations are performed using TMAlign~\cite{zhang2005tm}.
+All reported TM-scores are normalized by the chain length of the reference PDB structure.
+The per-residue all-atom lDDT score is computed using OpenStructure~\cite{biasini2013openstructure} with an inclusion radius of $\SI{10.0}{\angstrom}$; the lDDT-BS score is then computed by averaging the per-residue scores for binding site residues within $\SI{4.0}{\angstrom}$ of the ligand.
 The symmetry-corrected heavy-atom RMSD for ligand structure comparison is computed using the $\mathrm{obrms}$ function in OpenBabel~\cite{o2011open}.
 A standard 6-12 Lennard-Jones energy functional form is used for computing the clash rate statistics; the L-J energy and VdW radius parameters are obtained from the UFF parameter file retrieved from \url{https://github.com/kbsezginel/lammps-data-file/blob/master/uff-parameters.csv}.